 Living with Grief

-Mourning the loss of your child will likely be the hardest things you will ever face.
+Mourning the loss of your child will likely be the hardest thing you will ever face.
 Your emotions are raw.
 Your heart aches.
-You feel lost.
 You are shaken to the core.
 You have spent endless hours loving worrying about, comforting and nurturing your child, but it may feel like these hours were not enough.
 It may seem that you will never smile or feel like yourself again.
 Yet you may feel pressure to put on a “mask” and go about your daily duties trying to hide your pain and grief.
 Visit our Living with Grief page for more information.
-Our Upon the Death of Your Child book is available for download here and contains information and support about living with grief.

 Resources and Support

 Acknowledging that your and your family’s lives have changed forever can be overwhelming.
 You may feel you will never be able to adjust to life without the physical presence of your child.
 It may be difficult to accept help and support but it is often the most important thing you can do to take care of yourself and those around you.
 Many bereaved parents have even shared that accepting support from others (family, friends, and/or professionals) and caring for themselves is a beautiful way to honor their child.
 Our Resources and Support page has a list of programs offered through Michigan Medicine and within the community you may find helpful.